Azure/bicep-registry-modules/avm/res/api-management/service/README.md

 ### Parameter: `managedIdentities`

 The managed identity definition for this resource.
-Will default to "SystemAssigned" if not set.

 - Required: No
 - Type: object